 - Negotiating rights to an influencer’s content is drastically more cost-effective and less time-consuming than a full-blown professional studio shoot.

-So, how do you calculate content ROI for influencer content?
+So, how do you calculate content ROI for influencer-generated content?

 - Total media value